Need help with booking? Send us a message.

 Managing your gear efficiently can make or break your trekking experience.
 Asiana Treks and Tours provides experienced porters who carry your main luggage, allowing you to trek comfortably with just a daypack for essentials like water, snacks, a rain jacket, and a camera.
 Each porter carries luggage for two trekkers, and the combined weight is strictly limited to 20–25 kg (10–12.5 kg per person) to ensure the porter’s safety and well-being.

 We encourage trekkers to pack light and bring only necessary gear.
 Items like sleeping bags, down jackets, trekking poles, and headlamps are essential, especially during cold months.
 Any excess luggage not needed during the trek can be stored safely at your hotel in Kathmandu.
 Our guides will inspect your gear prior to departure and advise on any unnecessary items.
-For added comfort, duffel bags are often provided by the company, which are easier for porters to carry.
+For added comfort, the company often provides duffel bags that are easier for porters to carry.

 Quick Points: